Brown-University-Library/django_template_42_project/README.md

 Notes about the install instructions...
 - The install-instructions below reference `x_project_stuff`, `x_project`, and `x_app`.
 In all cases replace with the name of your project, like: `isbn_api_project_stuff`, `isbn_api_project`, and `isbn_api_app`.
-- You'll also need to update, in the install-instructions, the version of python you're using.
+- You'll also need to update, in the install-instructions, the path to the version of python you're using.
 Sensible suggestion: use the version of python used by the oldest server on which you'll be running the code.
 (Django 4.2x requires at least Python 3.8.)
 - The `update_project_and_app_references.py` script ([link](https://github.com/Brown-University-Library/django_template_42_project/blob/main/update_project_and_app_references.py)) deletes the cloned `.git` directory (in addition to its main purpose to rename the project).
 Why?
 So you don't accidentally start building away and commit to the template repo.
 After this installation, creating a new git repo is one of the first things you should do.
 - When you run the `pip istall ...` command, you may get a message about upgrading pip, with instructions.
 That's always a good idea, but not necessary for this install.
 - When you start the webapp via `runserver`, you'll get a message that there are migrations that need to be run, with instructions.
 You can go ahead and do that, or do it later (this is a one-time thing).